Rodea Point, Roaring Rocky Ledges Near Depoe Bay

 (Depoe Bay, Oregon) - Just a tad south of Depoe Bay and the sprawling headland known as Rocky Creek Wayside, more oceanic drama awaits the traveler (above: the drama of Rodea Point, at Otter Crest Loop).

-It doesn’t happen all the time – but certainly more than half the time in winter and spring months you’ll find these basalt ledges the recipient of routine batterings of enormous waves.
+It doesn’t happen all the time - but certainly more than half the time in winter and spring months you’ll find these basalt ledges the recipient of routine batterings by enormous waves.
 They can tower far above you, often by 20 feet or more, then crash on these rocks with an intense, even frightening noise.

 Because of this, you’ll want to stay away from the temptation to go walking down to these ledge areas.
 This is an area that can and will kill.